 ADT Workplace has created an inspiring workplace for global charity, Christians Against Poverty (CAP).
-Completed in 2022, the 42,000 sq.ft headquarters is located in Bradford city centre and will help the charity streamline and improve the important free services it provides to those in need of help with debt.
+Completed in 2022, the 42,000 sq.ft office is located in Bradford city centre and will help the charity streamline and improve the important free services it provides to those in need of help with debt.

 Following a review of its business needs and a consultancy process with its team, CAP made the decision to relocate its headquarters to a four-storey space at Jubilee House in Bradford, in order to better meet the workplace needs of its team and improve its services.
-With its previous HQ operations split across two premises in the Yorkshire city since 2011, the new workplace would provide a comfortable working environment for over 300 employees, together in one location.
+With its previous HQ operations split across two premises in the Yorkshire city since 2011, the new workplace would provide a comfortable and agile office environment for over 300 employees, together in one location.

-In early 2022, ADT Workplace was selected as the preferred partner for the project, which would see the team develop the initial design and deliver part CAT A, and full B and C, working alongside development and construction consultancy, Identity Consult, in just 14 weeks.
+In early 2022, ADT Workplace was selected as the preferred partner for the project, which would see the team develop the initial office design and deliver part CAT A, and full B and C, working alongside development and construction consultancy, Identity Consult, in just 14 weeks.

 CAP was looking to create a workplace which would enhance connectivity and productivity, and support employee wellbeing through an improved office environment.
 As well as being collaborative, creative, and complementing CAP’s culture, the space needed to be sustainable, accessible, safe and somewhere employees feel at home so they can thrive in their work and look forward to coming into the office.